A Structural Criterion for the Applicability of Algebraic Phase Theory: Collapse and Rigidity Phenomena

 together with preservation of the defect filtration.
 Therefore, two admissible dynamics which induce the same action on $\widehat{\mathcal P}$ and preserve the filtration $(\mathcal P_k)$ define the same phase morphism.

-Since admissible dynamics are extracted intrinsically from phase interaction and are required to act functorially on the phase carrier, no additional independent degrees of freedom remain.
-Admissible dynamics are rigid.
+Since admissible dynamics are extracted intrinsically from phase interaction and are required to act functorially on the phase carrier, no additional independent admissible degrees of freedom arise within the present framework.
+Admissible dynamics therefore exhibit strong rigidity properties.

 \emph{Rigidity of admissible representations.} Let $\pi_1,\pi_2 : \mathcal P \to \mathrm{End}(V)$ be admissible representations of the phase structure $(\mathcal P,\circ)$.
 By Phase Duality, the nondegenerate pairing